 Is your organization sufficiently customer-centric?
 Spoiler alert: If you are pausing to reflect on what this means, the answer is probably “no.”

-Welcome to the age of customer experience, customer satisfaction, customer happiness and heightened focus on customer-centric practices designed to differentiate the most successful companies from their competitors.
+Welcome to the age of customer focus, customer experience, customer satisfaction, customer happiness and heightened focus on customer-centric practices designed to differentiate the most successful companies from their competitors.